-Mara K. Warwick, an Australian national, is the World Bank Country Director for Tanzania, Malawi, Zambia and Zimbabwe.
+Mara K. Warwick, an Australian national, is the World Bank Country Director for China and Mongolia, and Director for Korea.

-Trained as an environmental engineer, Ms. Warwick has over 20 years of development experience in China, the Philippines, Malaysia, Thailand, Turkey and Mongolia, with her most recent assignment as Country Director for Brunei, Malaysia, the Philippines and Thailand in the East Asia and Pacific region.
+Trained as an environmental engineer, Ms. Warwick has over 20 years of development experience in China, the Philippines, Malaysia, Thailand, Türkiye and Mongolia, with her most recent assignment as Country Director for Tanzania, Malawi, Zambia and Zimbabwe.
 Ms. Warwick has expertise in flood management, urban development, urban environmental services and disaster risk management.